bergio13/simulated-annealing-sudoku/README.md

 # Simulated Annealing applied to Sudoku Puzzles
-This work is based on the paper "Metaheuristics can solve sudoku puzzles" by Lewis R.
+This work is based on the paper "Metaheuristics can solve sudoku puzzles" by Lewis (2007).

 Taking inspiration from the paper, I decided to implement a Simulated Annealing algorithm that consistently succeeds in solving Sudoku puzzles.